 With a Timney trigger, I have had the weight change over the break in period.
 This has not been true with the TriggerTech Primary.
 Over 500 rounds through the rifle so far with zero malfunctions and every shot as crisp and clean as the first.

 Next, take the old one out and put the new one in.
 Tap the pins back in place and do a function and safety test, then you’re good to go.
-If you would like to read more about the process, see this page.
+If you would like to read more about the process or the trigger, I did a full write-up here.

 Now it came time to find a stock for the rifle.
-This decision is almost as important as the scope.
+Since the factory stock had so much flex, this decision was almost as important as the scope.
 There are many options from MDT, Hogue, MAGPUL, and McMillan.
 Any of these aftermarket options will likely be much better than the factory synthetic.

 I decided to go with the MAGPUL Hunter 700 because of the mlok rails and adjustable length of pull, as well as the adjustable cheek piece.
-I prefer a hunting rifle style grip over a pistol style when hunting or even shooting from a bench.
+I prefer a hunting rifle style grip over a pistol grip when hunting or even shooting from a bench.
+A pistol grip allows you to control the rifle, but we want to let the rifle shoot.

 The v-style aluminum bedding block makes sure the action is planted firmly, with no need for a glass bedding job.
 There is plenty of room for an aftermarket recoil lug as well, but the factory lug sits firmly against the bedding block.